Artemis (brothel): Organization and ownership

-Events and Incidents
+Events and incidents

 Various news sources reported on Artemis in relation to an expected increase in prostitution in Germany during the 2006 FIFA World Cup.
 Norman Jacob, the lawyer of the owner, was quoted in one article as saying "Football and sex belong together".
 On 30 June 2006, The New York Times reported that these expectations had apparently been too optimistic.

 In the early morning hours of 17 August 2012, four guests refused to pay their bill at Artemis.
 One of them drew a gun and shot at the doormen, injuring three of them.
 The group then fled by car.
 The gun was a modified alarm gun that shot plastic bullets.
 A few weeks later, a Russian resident of Berlin was arrested as a suspect in the case.

 As part of a campaign to criminalize the purchase of sex, five topless members of the feminist activist organization Femen chained themselves to the entrance of Artemis on 27 November 2013.

+2016 raid and aftermath

 On 14 April 2016, Artemis was raided by 900 police and customs officers investigating human trafficking and tax evasion.
 The police had obtained information that members of the Hells Angels forced some women to work in Artemis.
-One of these women had talked to the police about her abusive pimp, a former professional football goalie who would be convicted of trafficking, coercion and extortion and sentenced to 7 years in prison in October 2017.
+In 2015 one of these women had talked to the police about her abusive pimp, a former professional football goalie who would be convicted of trafficking, coercion, battery and extortion and sentenced to 7 years in prison in October 2017.
 The tax evasion charges against Artemis were based on the allegation that the prostitutes working there were fraudulently classified as independent contractors rather than as employees.
 The brothel reopened the next day but the two managers Hakim and Kenan Simsek and four madams remained in custody.
 In late July 2016 the Kammergericht ordered their release because of insufficient evidence.
 Defense lawyers announced plans to sue the state of Berlin for damages, arguing that authorities had approved of the Artemis business practices for years.

+The accusations were not proven and the criminal case was rejected by the Berlin Regional Court in 2018.
+In December 2022, the Berlin Court of Appeal found that prosecutors' comments to the press about the allegations were "culpably in breach of official duties" and ordered the city to pay €100,000 in damages.
+A second lawsuit for the wrongful detention of the two operators was settled in June 2023 with the city paying them €250,000 as compensation and issuing an apology.
+The operators indicated that they would use the funds to pay detained female workers and donate the remainder to charity.
+In 2025 they donated €350,000 to a Berlin children's hospital.

+Expansion

+In 2009 the Artemis operators bought a warehouse across the street from Artemis, with plans to erect an eight-storied brothel there.
+These plans were rejected in 2017 by local authorities.
+A new plan, to turn the warehouse into a brothel with 32 rooms, was also rejected.
+Artemis sued in 2024 and won.